jimpil/bites/README.md

 ## bites.io
 This namespace contains NIO extensions of `clojure.java.io`.
 It provides its own `copy` fn, because (unfortunately) the `clojure.java.io/do-copy` one is private.
 The good news is that `bites.io/do-copy` will delegate to `clojure.java.io/do-copy` for anything it doesn't recognise.
+More specifically...

+### `clojure.java.io/IOFactory`
+This is extended (where appropriate) to `ByteBuffer`, `ReadableByteChannel` and `WritableByteChannel`.

+### `bites.io/copy`
+In addition to anything supported by `clojure.java.io/copy`, this will also work against the following:

+- ByteBuffer => OutputStream/Writer/File/WritableByteChannel
+- Reader/String/chars/bytes  => WritableByteChannel
+- ReadableByteChannel => OutputStream/Writer/File/ByteBuffer/WritableByteChannel
+- InputStream => WritableByteChannel
+- File => WritableByteChannel

 ## bites.exchange
 This namespace provides two different producer/consumer models.
 One is the well-known (one-directional) asynchronous-queueing model,